conradbkay/Mantella/README.md

 ## Quickstart

-To run the site locally, download the repository and in the terminal:

-`> cd client`
+### Client

+React app using redux for most of the global state. `Material-ui` is used as a UI framework and although large, is very extensive and presents without much effort.
+Drag and drop is implemented by `dnd-kit` and is the one of the more complex parts of the client.

 `> npm i`
 `> npm start`

-`> cd ../server && npm i`

-Make a .env file with the following contents:

-PORT=any port number such as 4000

-DB_CONNECT=a connection string to a mongo database, .env files do not require quotes

-PRIVATE=a string that will be used as a secret for cookies/sessions

-`> npm run dev`

 ### Server

+`npm i`
+`npm run dev`

 The API structure can be found in /server/routes/types.ts where every routes request and response data is detailed

 We are using `Node.js` to run server-side javascript with `Express` as the RESTful framework, `Mongoose` to access the Mongo database, and `Passport` to handle authentication.
 Websockets will soon be implemented, but for now the server is mostly CRUD.

-### Client

-The client is running on `React.js` which means that our UI is divided into components, and state update is automatically reflected in the DOM.
-State can be local in the component, or in the `Redux` store which is a giant immutable object. `Material-ui` is used as a UI framework and although large, is very extensive and presents without much effort.
-Drag and drop is implemented by `dnd-kit` and is the one of the more complex parts of the client.
+## Deployment

+In Linux or using `wsl -e`

+`bash deploy.sh`

 ## Direction

 Instead of subtasks, everything will be it's own task, and prerequisites will be a fundemental feature, wired together.

 ## Todos

+Port addresses are duplicated on client and server which is annoying

 More integration with roles